OcelotBabou/Quartz/content/8-NPC/Gods/Elementals/Eilear.md

 - **Appearance**:

-Eilear is depicted as a serene and solitary figure, embodying the essence of isolated islands.
-His form is composed of rocky cliffs and sandy shores, with waves gently lapping at his feet.
-His skin has the texture of smooth stone, interspersed with patches of sand and seashells.
-His eyes are the color of the ocean, reflecting its depth and mystery.
-His hair is made of seaweed and driftwood, constantly swaying as if moved by an unseen tide.
+Eilear manifests the serene beauty and rugged isolation of island landscapes.
+His towering presence is sculpted from the very elements of remote isles—his body mimics the contours of rocky cliffs and undulating sandy shores.
+His skin resembles the smooth, weathered stone found along cliff faces, cool and textured, interspersed with patches of fine sand that shift subtly with his movements.
+Embedded within this unique skin are small shells and bits of colorful sea glass, remnants of the ocean’s gifts, which sparkle under the sunlight.

+Eilear’s eyes are deep and captivating, mirroring the rich, mysterious blues of the ocean’s depths.
+They reflect a calm understanding and the hidden strength of the sea, capable of stillness and storm alike.
+His hair is an amalgam of seaweed and driftwood, long and flowing, constantly swaying with the rhythm of an unseen tide.
+This tangled mane carries the scent of salt and brine, and it rustles with the sound of the sea.
 - **Height**: 450m
 - **Weight**: Unknown
 - **Distinguishing Features**: His most notable features are his smooth stone-like skin, ocean-colored eyes, and his hair made of seaweed and driftwood.
 His form, composed of rocky cliffs and sandy shores, symbolizes the solitude and serenity of the islands he embodies.